nlarusstone/corels-test/paper/feedback.md

 ## p5
-~~Theres a (??) near the bottom of the right column -- and I'm not sure what it's referring to.~~ *Now refers to 3.1*
+~~Theres a (??) near the bottom of the right column -- and I'm not sure what it's referring to.~~

+*Now refers to 3.1*

 ## p6
 We say "permutation-aware garbage collection" at the bottom of the left column even though we refer to it as "symmetry-aware garbage collection" in the rest of the paper.

 ## p7
+~~Bottom of left column: we refer to a trie, a symmetry-aware map... -- do we want to call it a prefix-trie?~~

+*Now says "trie (prefix tree)" the first time it's mentioned*

-Bottom of left column: we refer to a trie, a symmetry-aware map... -- do we want to call it a prefix-trie? pp "Mapping our algorithm": we mention checking that the lower bound is less than the minimum objective -- should we mention that we check all of the bounds we just proved above?
+pp "Mapping our algorithm": we mention checking that the lower bound is less than the minimum objective -- should we mention that we check all of the bounds we just proved above?
 There seems to be a lot of whitespace above section 5 Experiments